Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Results

 \subsection{DOAJ}

-Thirty-five articles (7.8\%) were published in 33 journals indexed in the DOAJ.\footnote{The \emph{Saudi Journal of Biological Sciences}, \emph{Journal of Human Sport and Exercise}, \emph{International Journal of Molecular Sciences}, and \emph{Advances in Mathematical Finance and Applications}, though since removed from the DOAJ, were indexed when these articles were published and are included in the analysis.} Of these, 28 journals (84.8\%) had publication charges, a significantly greater proportion than among the remainder of the journals in the database (34.3\%; $P<0.001$).
-The APCs of journals represented in the Academ-AI dataset (median \$1,982; IQR 194--2,994) were much higher than the rest of the DOAJ (median \$842; IQR 100--2,070; $P=0.039$); see Figure~\ref{fig-violin}.
+Sixty articles (9\%) were published in 52 journals indexed in the DOAJ.\footnote{The \emph{Saudi Journal of Biological Sciences}, \emph{Journal of Human Sport and Exercise}, \emph{International Journal of Molecular Sciences}, \emph{Advances in Mathematical Finance and Applications}, and \emph{Ilomata International Journal of Tax \& Accounting}, though since removed from the DOAJ, were indexed when these articles were published and are included in the analysis.} Of these, 44 journals (85\%) had publication charges, a significantly greater proportion than among the remainder of the journals in the database (36\%; $P < 0.001$).
+The APCs of journals represented in the Academ-AI dataset (median \$1,982; IQR 508--2,528) were much higher than the rest of the DOAJ (median \$820; IQR 100--2,100; $P = 0.003$); see \figref{fig-doaj}.